cdobey/legitify/docs/documentation/README.md

 **The final version of your documents should be converted to PDF and stored in this same directory**

-*Do not place any other files in this directory.*
+_Do not place any other files in this directory._

+_include_ Class graphs and sequence graphs (UML), system architecture graphs